MrFriendCS/MrFriendCS.github.io/H-CS-DDD.md

 [Database](H-CS-Database.db)

-Four records of the data used in the examples are shown in the following tables:
+Four records from each table used in the examples are shown below.

 #### Pet
 {:.no_toc}